 The gesture, she says, has become a teaching opportunity for her two daughters.
 “I’ve told them, ‘they’re working really hard to bring us things so that we don’t have to go out, so we’re giving them some treats,’” Van Rensburg says.
 “They work so hard, so I want to make sure they feel taken care of and know we appreciate them.”

 In an April MarketWatch article, columnist Quentin Fottrell recommended consumers amp up their generosity on gratuities.
-He writes, “My recommendation: tip service-industry workers 5 percent more (than normal) if you can afford it.”
+He writes, “My recommendation: tip service-industry workers 5% more [than normal] if you can afford it.”

-Since exchanging cash can be a germ-filled proposition, plan to tip via the ordering app or other electronic means to minimize potential contamination.
+Since exchanging cash can be a germ-filled proposition, consider tipping via the ordering app or other electronic means to minimize potential contamination.

 How delivery drivers can protect themselves